tevisgehr/Behavioral-Cloning-Project/README.md

   #### e.
 Image Cropping

 Also with the Keras model, the top 25 rows (of 64) were cropped out to get rid of image data above the horizon.
-Also the bottom 10 rows were cropped out to remove the hod of the car.
+Also the bottom 10 rows were cropped out to remove the hood of the car.

-(Include Images)

 ### 2. Model Architecture
 The following architecture was implimented in Keras: